hetu-script/hetu-script/docs/docs/docs/en-US/implementation_detail/readme.md

 # Implementation detail

-Hetu coce's bytecode implementation has some underlying rules.
-Normally they won't affect common users.
-We listed them here in case you are interested or encountered some bottom layer issues.
+Hetu's bytecode implementation has some inexplicit rules.
+Normally they won't affect language users.
+We listed them here in case you are interested or encountered some bytecode issues.

 ## String interpolation